isographlabs/isograph/docs-website/docs/quickstart.md

 ## Add a subcomponent

-Next, you might create another Isograph component.
-For example, if you create a file `src/components/person_component.tsx` as:
+A key principle of React is that you can divide your components into subcomponents.
+Let's do that!
+For example, create `src/components/CharacterSummary.tsx` containing:

 ```tsx
 import React from 'react';